akturis/seat-stats/README.md

-# seat-billing
+# seat-stats
-A billing system for mining/PvE costs for corps/alliances
+A stats system for PvE costs for corps/alliances

 ## Quick Installation: